rli99/undr_rover/README.txt

         set then Rover will not consider quality scores in its decision to keep or discard a variant.

+    --overlap OVERLAP

+       Optional.
+Defaults to 0.9.

+       Minimum fraction overlap of read to block region.
+       0.5 means at least half of a block must be overlapped by a read for the read to be considered for that region.
+1.0 would mean the entire block must be overlapped by the read.

     --max_variants N

         Optional.
 Defaults to 25.